 The Work has the following objectives:

-Identify architecture(s) for IMS-based split rendering, which includes possible reuse of architectures in TS 26.264 or the IMS architecture used by TS 26.114.
-Introduce a mapping of the architecture to the generic architecture for real-time communication in TS 26.506.
+Identify functional entities for IMS-based split rendering, and introduce a mapping of the IMS architecture (reuse of architectures in TS 26.264 or the IMS architecture used by TS 26.114) to the generic architecture for real-time communication (specified in TS 26.506).

 Identify interfaces and define network APIs for delivering media from 3GPP and non-3GPP services for split rendering of XR services.